 Let's say I am buying a $500k house.
 Ordinarily, I would need to come up with $100k for a downpayment, but I only have $50k.
-Unison will fork over the other $50k in exchange for a share of the appreciation in the home (in this example, let's say that they have a 35% stake in any value gained above the $500k purchase price).
+Unison will fork over the other $50k in exchange for a percentage ownership in the home (in this example, it’s 35%).

-Because I am putting $100k down, the bank does not need to apply PMI.
+Because I am putting $100k down (Unison is providing $50k of it), the bank does not need to apply PMI.
 The best part is that there are no monthly payments for Point or Unison since they are purchasing a share of the ownership in the home.

 #2: Use a primary mortgage and an alternative loan

 If you can afford the monthly payments that PMI would bring, but you don't want to throw the money down the drain, then a second mortgage or loan would help to get around it.
 The concept is fairly simple: if you can borrow enough money to ensure that your down payment is over 20%, then you won't have to worry about PMI.